pmckeown/dependency-track-maven-plugin/README.md

 ## Features

+* [Upload Bill of Material](#upload-bill-of-material) - Create/modify a project on the Dependency-Track server, as well as set additional information such as description, group, PURL via the `updateProjectInfo` option
+* [Get Project Findings](#get-project-findings) - Returns vulnerability findings on a project, useful for CI/CD quality control
+* [Policy Violations](#policy-violations) - Returns policy findings on a project, useful for CI/CD quality control
+* [Get Inherited Risk Score](#get-inherited-risk-score) - Useful for CI/CD quality control
+* [Get Metrics](#get-metrics) - Useful for CI/CD quality control
+* [Delete Project](#delete-project) - Deletes a project from the Dependency-Track server

 ### Upload Bill of Material
 Upload a Bill of Material (BOM) to a Dependency-Track server.
 By default this uploads the bom.xml and creates (or updates if already present) a project on the Dependency-Track server with the name and version that map to the current